yelircaasi/nix-config/notes/F_technology/F_B_computer_science/projects/nebokrai.md

 ## Notes to Sort
 ### Overall Notes - Sort
+make signal-based or matrix-based apps for sending links to myself without email or notion → or use email client?
+XMPP, Matrix, SMTP, POP3, IMAP, IRC

 CLI “Digital Assistant”

 * Design Goals: Create a system that takes into account all obligations, goals, and values to optimally allocate time.
 Most importantly, this system should be: